turingschool/curriculum/source/academy/workshops/scrabble-web.markdown

 ## Expectations

-* Work on the exercise defined below for 40 minutes with your facilitator
+* Work on the exercise described below for 40 minutes with your facilitator
 * The facilitator may change the spec or ask additional questions to assess your understandings/skills
 * As you work, you *should*:
   * Think out loud so your facilitator can understand your process